-It is an auspicious souvenir from Haridwar and Rishikesh for women.
-You can also buy it to use it for your daily worship at home.
+It is an auspicious souvenir for women.
+You can also buy it to use for your daily worship at home.

 I always visit local bookshops wherever I go.
 In pilgrimage places, I usually end up finding the gems that can not be found anywhere else, including online.
 In Haridwar, there is a huge Gita Press shop where you can find all of their publications.
 Here and there, there are small shops with local publications by local scholars.
 You need to either know what you are looking for you should have the patience to go through the pile of books to discover them.
 I love talking to the book store owners and asking them what is selling best these days, that tells a lot about the mood of the times.

-You can also find bookstores of the famous ashrams like Parmarth Ashram or Sivananda Ashram or Gayatri Parivar.
-Each of them has their own publication along with other relevant books.
+You can also find bookstores of famous ashrams like Parmarth Ashram or Sivananda Ashram or Gayatri Parivar.
+Each of them has its own publication along with other relevant books.

-Sandalwood is an integral part of worship on Indian temples.
+Sandalwood is an integral part of worship in Indian temples.
 You can buy blocks of wood that you can rub against a stone slab to create sandalwood or a Chandan paste.
 You can get wood pieces of various colors.
 Smell and pick the one you like.
-You can also but the small stone slab along with sandalwood.
+You can also buy the small stone slab along with sandalwood.

 Please note that Sandalwood is not a native product of Uttarakhand.
 For that, you should check our story on Bangalore Souvenirs.

 Small souvenirs like mortar and pestle stone in marble are used both by households and by Ayurvedic pharmacies.
 I think they make a very thematic souvenir from Rishikesh and Haridwar.
 Marble Shivalinga is another great souvenir to pick.